 The building’s shape responds to the geometries of the area’s coves and peninsulas, and is situated alongside sandstone blocks that make perfect seating, while on the pavilion’s roof is a lush green garden.

-But the most impressive thing about the pavilion is the material itself.
-Oyster concrete is not new, but it is a material that is not available commercially and must be custom made.
-Besley and Spresser spent a year testing the materials, in the end creating an “oyster terrazzo” made of a mix of oyster shells and aggregates.
+But the most impressive thing about the pavilion is the material itself, which is made of a mix of oyster shells and aggregates.
 Testing was also difficult as separating the oyster flesh completely from the shell is not easy.
-In the finished building, around 400,500 Sydney rock oysters were used.
+In the finished building, around 450,000 Sydney rock oysters were used, and around half a million if you count the shells used in the material testing.

 “The Pavilion references human gathering by the sea through its use of recycled Sydney Rock Oyster shells.
 We wanted to pay respect to the long history of oyster feasting in the area, and to celebrate the use of a recycled material in the public realm,” says Jessica Spresser.